 Morganza to the Gulf Hurricane and Storm Damage Risk Reduction System.
-Since 2004 when "Morganza to the Gulf" was authorized, USACE, the State of Louisiana, and the Terrebonne Levee and Conservation District (TLCD) have partnered to develop and implement a hurricane protection system for Terrebonne and Lafourche parishes.
-The project was designed to provide hurricane and storm surge risk reduction benefits while ensuring there would be no drawbacks to navigational passage and tidal exchange.
-CPRA and TLCD have been handling construction aspects of the project.
-TLCD has self-imposed a sales tax bond to ensure project stages are completed.

-2005 Hurricanes Katrina and Rita prompted updates to overall construction standards that aim to provide protection up to a 100-year level storm event.
-Changes to the original project design were included in USACE's Post Authorization Change Report, which incorporated new project costs and updated economic benefits.
+Since 2004 when "Morganza to the Gulf" was authorized, USACE, the State of Louisiana, and the Terrebonne Levee Lake Pontchartrain Barrier.
+The 2012 Coastal and Conservation District (TLCD) have partnered Master Plan included consideration of a project to develop and implement a hurricane protection to build a protective barrier across the mouth of system for Terrebonne and Lafourche parishes.
+The Lake Pontchartrain.
+With increasing flood risk to project was designed to provide hurricane and storm the adjacent communities along Lake Pontchartrain surge risk reduction benefits while ensuring there due to storm surge, and with no tangible barrier would be no drawbacks to navigational passage currently erected to protect these communities, and tidal exchange.
+CPRA and TLCD have been the continued analysis into this project's feasibility handling construction aspects of the project.
+TLCD was approved to move forward.
+One of the missing components of the initial project design and has self-imposed a sales tax bond to ensure project analysis was the incorporation of data pertaining stages are completed. to potential impacts along the Mississippi coast.
+2005 Hurricanes Katrina and Rita prompted updates The initial project provided potential cost-effective to overall construction standards that aim to provide risk reduction between \$2.1 and \$10.4 billion. protection up to a 100-year level storm event.
+Even with this potential positive impact on the Changes to the original project design were included Louisiana coast, a considerable investigation to in USACE's Post Authorization Change Report, which incorporated new project costs and updated economic benefits.
 The overall project system is designed through 2085.
 The updated plan consists of approximately 98 miles of earthen levee (the eastern extent of the authorized levee alignment ties into Larose to Golden Meadow levee south of the GIWW), 22 floodgates on navigable waterways, 23 environmental water control structures, and a lock complex consisting of a lock in the Houma Navigation Canal measuring 110 feet wide by 800 feet long, an adjoining floodgate measuring 250 feet wide, and a dam closure.